 Am I a suitable candidate for blepharoplasty?

-In order to assess your candidacy for any cosmetic surgery procedure, including blepharoplasty, it will be necessary for you to attend a comprehensive consultation with Dr. LaBruna.
-During this appointment, you will be asked about your medical history, as well as having the opportunity to discuss your goals for the procedure.
+To assess your candidacy for any cosmetic surgery procedure, including blepharoplasty, it will be necessary for you to attend a comprehensive consultation with Dr.

 - Baggy or dropping upper eyelids.